RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Segmentation.md

 ## Draft Notes

 Josep Maria : a priority should be given.
-For example, sgmentation by words and sentences is less prioritary than codepoints & graphemes.
+For example, segmentation by words and sentences is less prioritary than codepoints & graphemes.

 Code point, Grapheme  (proto)